mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

 ### 📊 Inspect Your Weather Data:

 1. **Basic Data Exploration**:
-    - A quick way to quickly query the data in Athena is to click on the three dots to the right of a table then select `Preview Table`.
-This auto-genartes and runs working SQL to view the first 10 rows of the table.
+    - To quickly query the data in Athena, click on the three dots to the right of a table then select `Preview Table`.
+This auto-generates and runs working SQL to view the first 10 rows of the table.
     ![AthenaPreviewTable](./images/AthenaPreviewTable.png)
     - Or paste the code below into the query pane and click `Run`.